JipengSun/2023_NU_Summer_VR/README.md

 3. How should we change our graphics rendering logics to fit for human perception?

+4. What are the depth cues for human?
+How does the relative importance of them change based on the distance?

+5. Why will we feel dizzy wearing VR/AR glasses?
+What is the vergence & accommodation problem?

 ### Week 5: Near-Eye Display Optics
 **Key questions to ask**